The goal of this Shakeology review is to provide you with honest, level-headed feedback on Shakeology so you can decide if you want to try it.

 The price is high because the quality and quantity of ingredients are high.
 Responsibly and consistently sourcing these ingredients from around the globe is not cheap.

-If you look at Shakeology’s closest competitor, Ka’Chava, the pricing per serving is almost identical.
+If you look at Shakeology’s closest competitor, Ka’Chava, the pricing per serving is actually lower.

 Are there cheaper alternatives to Shakeology?

 The closest alternative to Shakeology that I have seen is Ka’Chava.
 Any other alternative that you find in the Shakeology Reviews are not even in the same ball game.